Nathaniel633/CSPBlog/_posts/2023-09-10-Review_Ticket_03.md

 ### Summary of Accomplishments
 > Update Blog to contain all hacks.
 - Reviewed with Pair.
 Discuss/Show evidence.

+Rayyan and I worked together on all of our issues, with me helping him and with him helping me.
+We've had a lot of collaboration both in school and not in school.
+This can be proven by our text messages, which are primarily about the material in this class.

 - Discuss laptop, cloud computer.
 - Discuss tools setup and troubles.
 - Show personal blog / home page.